A Survey on Multimodal Large Language Models: Training Strategy and Data

-A multimodal instruction sample often includes an instruction and an input-output pair.
-The instruction is typically a natural language sentence describing the task, such as, ``\textit{Describe the image in detail.}'' The input can be an image-text pair like the Visual Question-Answering (VQA) task~\cite{antol2015vqa} or only an image like the image captioning task~\cite{karpathy2015deep}.
+A multimodal instruction sample often includes an optional instruction and an input-output pair.
+The instruction is typically a natural language sentence describing the task, such as, ``\textit{Describe the image in detail.}'' The input can be an image-text pair like the VQA task~\cite{antol2015vqa} or only an image like the image caption task~\cite{karpathy2015deep}.
 The output is the answer to the instruction conditioned on the input.
 The instruction template is flexible and subject to manual designs~\cite{videochat, multimodal-gpt, llava}, as exemplified in \cref{vision_prompt}.
-Note that the instruction samples can also be generalized to multi-round instructions, where the multimodal inputs are shared~\cite{multimodal-gpt, pmc-vqa, llava, pandagpt}.
+Note that the instruction template can also be generalized to the case of multi-round conversations~\cite{multimodal-gpt, pmc-vqa, llava, pandagpt}.

-Formally, a multimodal instruction sample can be denoted in a triplet form, \ie, $(\mathcal{I}, \mathcal{M}, \mathcal{R})$, where $\mathcal{I}, \mathcal{M}, \mathcal{R}$ represent the instruction, the multimodal input, and the ground truth response, respectively.
+Formally, a multimodal instruction sample can be denoted in a triplet form, \ie $(\mathcal{I}, \mathcal{M}, \mathcal{R})$, where $\mathcal{I}, \mathcal{M}, \mathcal{R}$ represent the instruction, the multimodal input, and the ground truth response, respectively.
 The MLLM predicts an answer given the instruction and the multimodal input:

 Here, $\mathcal{A}$ denotes the predicted answer, and $\theta$ are the parameters of the model.
-The training objective is typically the original auto-regressive objective used to train the LLMs~\cite{llava, pmc-vqa, pandagpt, lavin}, based on which the MLLM is forced to predict the next token of the response.
+The training objective is typically the original auto-regressive objective used to train LLMs~\cite{llava, pmc-vqa, pandagpt, lavin}, based on which the MLLM is encouraged to predict the next token of the response.
 The objective can be expressed as:

 where $N$ is the length of the ground-truth response.